lsst-sitcom/sitcomtn-026/index.rst

 To power down the CCD, leaving the WREB Seq Power on, do the following steps.
 This should be the normal sequence for powering down the CCD:

--  In atsccs1 ccs-shell run: R00/RebW setBackBias false
+-  In auxtel-mcm ccs-shell run: ats-fp/R00/RebW setBackBias false

 -  In the ccs-console ats-power tab, Turn HV Bias Off.

--  In atsccs1 ccs-shell run: R00/RebW powerCCDsOff
+-  In auxtel-mcm ccs-shell run: ats-fp/R00/RebW powerCCDsOff

 -  In the ccs-console ats-power tab, Turn DPHI Off.